Find Grad Schools

 Graduate Certificates in Peace Studies & Conflict Resolution

 There are 29 colleges and univerities across the nation that offer a graduate certificate in conflict resolution.
-This degree is more popular with female students, and about 36% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 14.0% of conflict resolution graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 35% were students from underrepresented racial-ethnic groups.
+Also, 6.1% of conflict resolution graduates were international students.

 Education Levels of Conflict Resolution Majors

-During the 2020-2021 academic year, 50 students earned their graduate certificate in conflict resolution.
+During the most recent year for which data is available, 66 people earned their graduate certificate in conflict resolution.
 This makes it the 160th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in conflict resolution at each degree level.